 If you feel judgmental or defensive when someone else is sharing their feelings, ask yourself: I wonder what brought them to this belief?
 I wonder what they’re feeling right now?
 Most importantly, looking inward instead of reacting outwardly is key to becoming emotionally intelligent.
 As you look inside, ask yourself, “What does my reaction teach me about myself?”

 Focus on Your Journey, Not the Journey of Others

 Respect other people’s chosen path to recovery and trust that the will to stay sober is inside of them, leading them to a life of happiness and fulfillment.
 Everyone recovers in their own time and trying to rush someone else’s healing process is not only unhelpful, but it may be detrimental to their health in the long run.
 More than that, focusing on yourself and your success in recovery is priority number one, two, and three during early recovery.

 Refrain From “Saving” Others

 It’s important to resist the temptation to jump the gun and offer quick advice as people share in the group because you never know someone’s full story.
 Early recovery is an incredibly vulnerable time, and well-intended advice may come off as controlling or dismissive of someone’s experience if you aren’t careful.
 Not only that, but becoming codependent with another person is an unfortunate and common issue many people face in early recovery.
 By setting healthy boundaries, you can maintain a safe and respectful mindset when helping others.

-If you are looking for support resources for yourself or addiction treatment options for a loved one, please reach out.
+If you are looking for supportive resources for yourself or a loved one during addiction treatment, please reach out.
 We’re available 24/7, and every call is free and confidential.
 Call 888-507-2649.